waaverecords/michaelnadeau.dev/blog/posts/how-to-build-a-blog-in-react-and-nextjs.md

 publishedOn: '2022-11-20'
 ---

-While there are many out of the box solutions for blogging, I believe that coding our way to our very own build has many advantages:
+While there are many out-of-the-box solutions for blogging, I believe that coding our way to our very own build has many advantages:

 1. Apply any changes to your blog that your heart desires
 2. Make the most modern or silliest UI
 3. Control the complexity of your posts management system
 4. Use your blog as a portfolio piece
-5. Use building your own blog as content for your blog 😅
+5. Use building your blog as content for your blog 😅

-Before we start, if you'd like an ez pz copy pasta solution, this very blog's code can be found on my [Github](https://github.com/waaverecords/michael.nadeau.dev).
+Before we start, if you'd like an EZ Pz copy pasta solution, this very blog's code can be found on my [Github](https://github.com/waaverecords/michael.nadeau.dev).
 Now, if you didn't click the link, let's get started!

 ## Project initialization